|

 mortgage note, a satisfaction of mortgage, or an

+extension of mortgage.
 Refinance Transaction - The

 process of paying off one loan with the proceeds from a